hashicorp/terraform-provider-aws/docs/resource-name-generation.md

-# Adding Resource Name Generation Support
+# Adding resource name generation support

 Terraform AWS Provider resources can use shared logic to support and test name generation, where the operator can choose between an expected naming value, a generated naming value with a prefix, or a fully generated name.